Fly Control Tips For Horse Owners

 House flies are the same common flies found in many homes.
 They do not bite, but they do feed on manure, as well as your horse’s wounds, mucous, moist genital areas, and eye secretions.
 House flies mate and lay eggs in fresh manure.

-Face flies look and act similarly to house flies, though they’re slightly smaller.
+Face flies look and act similarly to house flies, though they are slightly smaller.
 They do not bite, but they may spend time in manure and on your horse’s wounds, tear ducts, and other moist areas, spreading parasites and bacteria in the process.
-They, too, mate and lay eggs in fresh manure.
+They also mate and lay eggs in fresh manure.

 Black flies are tiny biting flies that tend to flock to the insides of horses’ ears.
 They feed on your horse’s blood and leave painful sores.
 Black flies breed in moving water.